AffekeNommu/ServiceNowBatchAPI/README.md

 https://www.servicenow.com/community/now-platform-articles/an-introduction-to-the-batch-rest-api-endpoint-api-now-batch/ta-p/2317136

 What I wanted to see was a working example that I could use, preferably in PowerShell.
-The powershell was based on the sample one for the table API in the API Explorer.
+The PowerShell here is based on the sample for the table API supplied in the API Explorer.

-I managed to get it working after a bit and though I might place it here for anyone to use.
+I managed to get it working after a bit and thought I might place it here for anyone to use.

 Enjoy!